-The Leadership Growth Program (LGP) develops current and future leaders at The University of Texas.
+Lead by UT Learning & Development, the Leadership Growth Program (LGP) develops current and future leaders at The University of Texas.
 Participants undergo extensive professional development based on an evolving curriculum of leadership principles, theory, and concepts.

 The program is held once per year and lasts approximately six months.
 Participants can expect to spend up to 30 hours per month on the program.
 Between five and ten people will be selected to participate.

-A critical objective of this program is to establish a leadership pipeline for the university, and improve engagement and performance of top talent within the Financial and Administrative Services portfolio.
+A critical objective of this program is to help participants develop high-level knowledge, skills, and abilities used by successful leaders across different industries.
+We also hope to establish a leadership pipeline for the university, and improve engagement and performance of top talent within the Financial and Administrative Services portfolio.

 Who we are Looking for

-The program is intended for people who have demonstrated the aptitude for leadership, but may not necessarily currently be in a traditional or formal leadership position.
+The program is intended for people who have demonstrated the aptitude for leadership, but may not necessarily be in a traditional or formal leadership position.

 Learning Formats and Styles